 International development consultancy that is committed to helping policy makers design and implement sustainable reforms for reducing social and economic disadvantage in low-income countries.
 OPM has over 35 years’ experience in providing rigorous analysis, policy advice, management and training services to national governments, international aid agencies and other public sector and non-government organisations.

-Dr McElroy’s work has focused on the interactions between the mining industry, environment and development.
-She has addressed the institutional challenges to private sector involvement in development through an investigation of the use of corporate foundations in the mining industry, involving fieldwork with major mining firms in South Africa, Namibia, and Chile as well as interviews at corporate headquarters in London.
+Dr McElroy’s from The Smith School of Enterprise and the Environment is a partner of the project.
+Her work has focused on the interactions between the mining industry, environment and development.
+She has addressed the institutional challenges to private sector involvement in development through an investigation of the use of corporate foundations in the mining industry, involving fieldwork with major mining firms in South Africa, Namibia, Mongolia and Chile.

 Ciemam is a mining and environmental research and consultancy company founded in 2015 and operating in the Cajamarca region in Peru.
 CIEMAM specialises in environmental assessments, rehabilitation and restoration projects and capacity building activities.